 Because Nuweiba is fairly quiet, you have a good chance of getting a bargain throughout the year.
 Generally speaking, it’s wise to book as early as possible if you have your heart set on a specific hotel, particularly for the peak season times of Christmas and New Year and February-April.
 If you can handle the heat, you’ll find lower prices over the summer months of May-September, particularly in July and August.
 Those willing to wait until the last minute to book their holiday can get some excellent late deals in April and May for July and August holidays.

 For budget accommodation, the Taraben area has a good selection of B&B’s and guesthouses.
 Nuweiba city is where you’ll find the larger, all-inclusive hotels.
 Booking an all-inclusive holiday to Nuweiba can actually work out very cost effective; while the initial price of the holiday maybe slightly higher, all meals and drinks are paid for upfront, reducing your holiday spending costs.
-Find the best prices we have to offer by looking at the deals below or alternatively by visiting our late deals page here.

 The closest airport to Nuweiba is Taba International Airport (TCP), at around 70km away and with a transfer time of one hour and fifteen minutes.
 This is a small hub which caters mainly for charter flights.
 There is one terminal building serving both Arrivals and Departures and one runway.
 Facilities here are limited, consisting of toilets, a modest duty-free shop, a couple of snack bars and a couple of souvenir stalls.
 There is only one gate.

 Flights to Taba operate from London Gatwick, Birmingham and Manchester, leaving on Tuesdays.
 The flight takes between 5 – 5.5 hours depending on where you depart from.
 The time difference is GMT+2 (+3 between April-September).